perevi/crypto-data-api/README.md

 The intial idea is to have a class that will wrap methods specific to those APIs

-Class: DataGrabber
+Class: downloader

     Attributes:
         - source ( website from where the api will be connecting )

-Methods:
-  - grab_daily_price
+    Relevant methods:
-  - grab_daily_volume
+        - get_daily_data